rabbitGraned/Basalti-Ray-Tracer/README.md

 The program saves the rendering result in the `image.ppm` file in Portable Pixmap (PPM) format.
 To view the result, open the `image.ppm` file in any compatible application.

 ## License
-This project is distributed under the MIT license.
+This project is distributed under the MIT License.
 For details, see the `LICENSE` file.
 This implementation is a very simple ray tracer that allows understanding the principles of scene construction based on ray tracing, working with vector coordinates, and describing some primitives.

 ## Links